existence333/Dance-Planner/README.md

 data is stored locally.

-***To donwload, go to "index.html" on Github and select "Download raw file" on the top right.
+***To download, go to "index.html" on Github and select "Download raw file" on the top right.
 The HTML file should download to your device.
 Open it using your desired web browser.***